-Hyundai Ioniq: Air bag - Advanced supplemental restraint system / What to Expect After an Air Bag Inflates
+Hyundai Ioniq (AE): Air bag - Advanced supplemental restraint system / What to Expect After an Air Bag Inflates

 After a frontal or side air bag inflates, it will deflate very quickly.
 Air bag inflation will not prevent the driver from seeing out of the windshield or being able to steer.
 Curtain air bags may remain partially inflated for some time after they deploy.